 Management expertise often has a positive impact on career possibilities, especially when switching from academia to the industrial sector.
-Thus, the Management Modules are an integral part of the HEiKA Graduate School as they teach these valuable management skills qualifying the doctoral researchers to organize their work more efficiently and become the decision-makers of tomorrow.
+Thus, the Management Modules are an integral part of the HEiKA Graduate School as they teach these valuable management skills qualifying doctoral researchers to organize their work more efficiently and become the decision-makers of tomorrow.

-Being able to choose out of six units, participants will learn new and applicable skills e.g., project management, human resource management and marketing.
+Being able to choose out of seven units and two additional courses, participants will learn new and applicable skills e.g., project management, human resource management and marketing.

-PhD candidates in the HEiKA Graduate School are obliged to participate in at least one management module of their choosing.
+Doctoral Researchers in the HEiKA Graduate School are obliged to participate in at least one Management Module of their choosing.
 It is also possbile to participate in the complete MBA Fundamentals Program.

 Please register using the form at the end of the page.